There’s Nothing Like Hitting the Bike Trails in Maine

 Trek Across Maine - Brunswick

-This multi-day, multi-route and multi-awesome event celebrated its 35th anniversary in 2019.
+This multi-day, multi-route and multi-awesome event has been around for over 35 years.
 With start and finish lines at the beautiful Brunswick Landing, 2,000 cyclists and 750 volunteers put hearts and hands together in the largest fundraising event of its kind in the nation for the American Lung Association.

 Lobster Ride - Camden